ranfysvalle02/mdb-engine/examples/vector_hacking/README.md

 A demonstration of vector inversion/hacking using LLMs with MDB_ENGINE.

 This example shows:
-- How to initialize the runtime engine
+- How to initialize the MongoDB Engine
 - How to create and register an app manifest
 - Vector inversion attack using LLMs and embeddings
 - Real-time visualization of the attack progress